 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

 Sudden Emergency Doctrine

-In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing Plaintiff Elaine Maya’s automobile negligence action against Defendant Milos Borovnjak.
-The trial court dismissed Maya’s action as a result of her failure to timely respond to Borovnjak’s motion for summary disposition, but, notably, the Court of Appeals also held that Maya’s action of abruptly stopping in the roadway created a sudden emergency for Borvnjak, who rear-ended Maya’s vehicle.
+In this unanimous, unpublished, per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing Plaintiff Elaine Maya’s auto negligence action against Defendant Milos Borovnjak.
+The trial court dismissed Maya’s action as a result of her failure to timely respond to Borovnjak’s motion for summary disposition, but, the Court of Appeals also held that Maya’s action of abruptly stopping in the roadway created a sudden emergency for Borvnjak, who rear-ended Maya’s vehicle.

 Elaine Maya was injured as a result of Milos Borovnjak rear-ending her vehicle with his semi-truck.
 A witness testified that, immediately prior to the crash, Maya stopped “abruptly” “and for no apparent reason,” which caused Borovnjak to rear-end her.
 In Maya’s subsequent automobile negligence action against Brovovnjak, Borovnjak moved for summary disposition, arguing that Maya created a sudden emergency for him when she abruptly stopped on the roadway, and that her claim against him was therefore barred.
 Maya failed to respond to Borovnjak’s motion within the time set forth in the trial court’s scheduling order, and thus the trial court dismissed her action entirely.